House at 23 Avon Street: Description and history

-Avon Street is a residential street running east–west between Main Street and North Street, both major north–south through streets, which serve the downtown and railroad corridor respectively.
+Avon Street is a residential street running east–west between Main Street and North Avenue, both major north–south through streets, which serve the downtown and railroad corridor respectively.
 Number 23 is a 2 1/2-story clapboarded wood-frame structure with a T-shaped plan, set on a lot fronted by a low granite retaining wall.
 It has a cross-gabled roof with wide eaves with paired corner brackets, an Italianate hallmark, and windows with corniced lintels and footed sills.
 The main facade is three bays wide, with the entrance in the left bay, sheltered by an enclosed gable-roof vestibule.
 A segmented-arch window is set in the gable.
-A two-story sections extends to the left at a recess, and is fronted by a single-story porch with paneled square posts and brackets at the eave.
+A two-story section extends to the left at a recess, and is fronted by a single-story porch with paneled square posts and brackets at the eave.
 A 20th-century garage stands at the rear of the property.

 Avon Street was laid out in 1848 on the former estate of Lemuel Sweetser, a local shoe manufacturer.
 This house was built about 1855, as part of a trend in which high-quality upper-class housing was built to the west of downtown Wakefield.
 It is one of the finer examples of high-style Italianate architecture in the town.

+23 Avon Street directly neighbors 25 Avon Street, which is also on the National Register of Historic Places.